cwncollab-org/mui-component-kit/README.md

 **Important Requirements:**
 - **LocalizationProvider**: You must wrap your application (or form) with `LocalizationProvider` from `@mui/x-date-pickers`
 - **Date Adapter**: You need to install and configure a date adapter (e.g., `@mui/x-date-pickers/AdapterDayjs`)
+  - To use Buddhist Era date pickers, use `AdapterDayjsWithBuddhistEra` from this library as your date adapter.

 **Value Format Support:**
 Both DatePicker and TimePicker support two value formats through the `valueFormat` prop: